damhau/azdo-pull-request/README.md

 1. Click on the Azure DevOps Pull Request view in the Activity Bar.
 2. The extension will display all pull requests for each repository in your configured Azure DevOps project.

+### View the content of the Pull Request

+1. Select a pull request and click on the file/view (the 1st) button to show the commit and file that were added/changed in the pull request.
+2. The extension will add you as a reviewer and register your vote accordingly.

 ### Approve or Reject Pull Request

 1. Select a pull request and click on the check or cross button to approve of reject